nhoening/StoSim/doc/qa/usage.rst

     Make plots (needs gnuplot and eps2pdf installed)) --ttests
     Run T-tests (needs R installed)
+--show-screen
+    Show current output of a remote screen, e.g. '--show-screen=1,3' shows cpu 3 on host 1"

 .. note:: Each command line option can be shortened, as long as it's
           recognisable from other short forms.
 So ``--p`` instead of ``--plots``